JLTRY/mediawiki-extensions-SyntaxHighlight_GeSHi/README.md

     http://www.mediawiki.org/wiki/Extension:SyntaxHighlight_GeSHi

-== Requirements ==
+### Requirements

-This version of the extension has been tested with GeSHi 1.0.8.11 and MediaWiki 1.24 as of 2014-05-10.
-It may or may not work with earlier versions of the aforementioned software.
+This version of the extension has been tested with GeSHi '1.0.8.12-wmf1'  and MediaWiki 1.41.1 It may or may not work with earlier versions of the aforementioned software.
 To get releases of this extension compatible with earlier versions of MediaWiki, visit:

     http://www.mediawiki.org/wiki/Special:ExtensionDistributor/SyntaxHighlight_GeSHi

-== Installation ==
+### Installation

 Add this line to your LocalSettings.php:

 	require_once("extensions/SyntaxHighlight_GeSHi/SyntaxHighlight_GeSHi.php");

-== Usage ==
+### Usage

 On the wiki page, you can now use "source" elements: